mstksg/inCode/copy/entries/uncertainty.md

 !!!uncertain/Uncertain.hs "exact ::"
 ~~~

-But, we can do better.
-We can use pattern synonyms to basically "abstract"
+But, we can do better (if just for fun).
+We can use pattern synonyms to
-away the data type itself, and let people pattern match on a mean and
+basically "abstract" away the data type itself, and let people pattern match on
-standard deviation:
+a mean and standard deviation:

 ~~~haskell
 !!!uncertain/Uncertain.hs "pattern (:+/-)"